 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
-You can purchase a saline solution at a drug store or make one at home (2 cups of warm water, a teaspoon salt, and a pinch of baking soda).
+You can purchase a saline solution at a drug store or make one at home by mixing 2 cups (500 mL) of warm water (distilled or boiled), a teaspoon salt, and a pinch of baking soda.

 Here is a simple method for administering a nasal wash:

 - Lean over the sink head down.

 - Pour some solution into the palm of the hand and inhale it through the nose, one nostril at a time.

 - Spit out the remaining solution.

 Neti pots have also become popular in recent years for prevention and treatment of allergic rhinitis.
 To do nasal irrigation with a saline solution through a Neti pot:

 - Lean over the sink with your head tilted to one side.